How and Why You Should Use Eggplant to Lose Weight

 Other reasons you can use eggplant to lose weight and improve your health

-- Eggplant helps get your circulation going because of its vitamin E and anthocyanin, an antioxidant that prevents heart disease.
+- Eggplant helps get your circulation going because of its vitamin E and anthocyanin, an antioxidant that prevents heart disease, according to a study published in the Journal of Agricultural and Food Chemistry.

 - It’s a diuretic, which is great if you’re on a diet.
 Eggplants will keep your body from retaining excess fluids.